About

 Photo: © David Andrako

-Led by twin choreographers Hilary Brown-Istrefi and Briana Brown-Tipley, Same As Sister (S.A.S.) is a New York City- and Toronto-based performance collective celebrating 11 years of collaborative and interdisciplinary storytelling.
-Their performance and film commissions have been presented and screened internationally at The Citadel: Ross Centre for Dance (Toronto); Base: Experimental Arts + Space (Seattle); Archaeological Museum of Messenia (Greece); Centre d'Art Marnay Art Centre (France); Danspace Project, BRIC, and New York Live Arts (NYC), among other venues.
-S.A.S. is currently a resident of the HERE Artist Residency Program and Guest Curators at Dancemakers, supporting the creation of Upstairs, In Our Bedroom, slated to premiere in 2026.
-Dance/choreography awards include Toronto Alliance for the Performing Arts’ 2022 Dora Mavor Moore Award Nominee for Outstanding Production (This is NOT a Remount); Jerome Foundation’s 2021-22 Jerome Hill Artist Fellow Finalist and Alternate; Foundation for Contemporary Arts' Emergency Grantee (2022 and 2017); Queens Council on the Arts' Queens Arts Fund 2020 New Work Grantee; and New York State Council on the Arts' New York Foundation for the Arts 2019 Artist Fellow.
+Led by twin choreographers Hilary Brown-Istrefi and Briana Brown-Tipley, Same As Sister (S.A.S.) is a bi-national performance collective celebrating 12 years of collaborative and interdisciplinary storytelling.
+Their performance and film commissions have been presented and screened internationally at venues including The Citadel: Ross Centre for Dance (Toronto); Base: Experimental Arts + Space (Seattle); Archaeological Museum of Messenia (Greece); Centre d'Art Marnay Art Centre (France); Danspace Project, BRIC, and New York Live Arts (NYC).
+As Dancemakers’ 2023-24 Guest Curators and a current resident of the HERE Artist Residency Program (HARP), S.A.S. is developing Upstairs, In Our Bedroom, slated to premiere in 2026.
+Awards, recognition, and funding include Toronto Alliance for the Performing Arts’ 2022 Dora Mavor Moore Award Nominee for Outstanding Production (This is NOT a Remount); Jerome Foundation’s 2021-22 Jerome Hill Artist Fellow Finalist and Alternate; Foundation for Contemporary Arts' Emergency Grantee (2022 and 2017); Queens Council on the Arts' Queens Arts Fund 2020 New Work Grantee; and New York State Council on the Arts/New York Foundation for the Arts’ 2019 Artist Fellow.

 Artist Statement